cincodeymayo/hardhat-vscode/CONTRIBUTING.md

 ## Testing

-**Hardhat for Visual Studio Code** has both unit and integration tests.
+The project has both unit and integration tests.
 Components of the server should be tested with unit tests, with a small set of integration tests providing confidence that component interactions work.

 A complete test run involves both test suites and can be run, from repo root, with: